My Story With Celestion SL6

 Sound of Celestion SL6

 I first connected these on the side of my Harbeth M40.1.
 It is not often that on a direct comparison any Harbeth speakers sound bright, but to my surprise, this was very much the case when I tested them against Celestion SL6.
 On the other hand, when I switched from Harbeths to Celestions, the SL6 sounded a little closed-in.
-However, this impressions quickly when away after couple of minutes of listening.
+However, this impressions quickly went away after couple of minutes of listening.
 I removed my main speakers out of the way, and concentrated on listening to the Celestion SL6.

 If you are, similarly to me, used to large speakers with good low-end extension, you will immediately notice that deep bass is not something that you can expect from these little bookshelf speakers.
 Not really a surprise from a 12l enclosure with a 6.5″ driver.
 Saying that, it is not something that goes away.
-For instance, other small speaker such us Audiomaster MLS1 do a better job of fooling you that they go deeper than they actually do, which means that once you get used to their sound, you don’t have a feeling that things are missing at this end of the audio spectrum.
+For instance, other small speaker such us Audiomaster MLS1 do a better job of fooling you that they go deeper than they actually do.
+This means that once you get used to their sound, you don’t have a feeling that things are missing at this end of the audio spectrum.
 With Celestion SL6, you don’t really get that.
 The bass is light and you are aware of it on tracks such as Darling Cory by Chris Jones, where the bass guitar sounds a little artificial due to lack of weight.
 You also notice this on tracks that feature pianos.
 If you listen to a lot of music with heavy bass content, you will find yourself turning up the volume to compensate for lack of bass.
 Just be careful – although the speakers are capable of handling quite a lot of power, the maximum SPL is limited, thus, if you turn it up to much, you will hear the woofer’s voice coil hitting the end of magnet gap.
 Even though the bass extension is limited, the bass produced by these speakers if of a good quality and has some punch to it.
 Obviously it is not going to be the visceral experience that you get from large drivers in large cabinets, but it is not bad for a small monitor type speakers.
 Moreover, missing low end extension does not make these Celestion SL6 unlistenable.
 For instance, Tannoy Little Gold Monitor have limited bottom end extension and relatively bright top end, which makes them rather hard to listen on most but only the best recordings.
 In contract, Celestion SL6 have somewhat recessed treble, which despite not having much bass, makes them quite easy to listen.

 Midrange and treble are of a very high quality.
 The speakers are voiced in a way which favours mid-band over the treble, which results in couple interesting things.
 First, it makes the speakers very forgiving – probably the most forgiving speakers I have ever listened to.
 This means that you can turn them up to a fairly loud level, and even with average quality recordings, they never sound ‘ear-piercing’.
 Unfortunately this also means that they are not the most engaging to listing at low volumes.
 Second interesting thing is that it changes the presentation of the recordings, which is in some cases can be beneficial and in others, not.
 For instance, the voicing of the Celestion SL6 seems to favour live recordings such as People Get Ready by Eva Cassidy, where they separate the vocals nicely and make the recording really engaging to listen.
 On the other hand, on the live tracks such as Hold On by Teskey Brothers, the vocals seems to be dominating the recording, with clapping and all background noises being quite withdrawn, which takes something away from the atmosphere of the recording.

 Vocals are a joy to listen to on the Celestion SL6 – they sound smooth and realistic.
-Due to the recessed treble, they have a lot less sibilance that on other speakers that I am accustomed to.
+Due to the recessed treble, they have a lot less sibilance than on other speakers that I am accustomed to.
 This makes the harsher recordings nicer to listen to, but it also makes the really well recorded tracks sound a little closed-in.
 Strangely though, despite rolled off treble, they still provide quite a lot of ‘air’ around the vocals.
 This may sound a little contradictive if you consider my statement above, related to background of the recordings.
 The ‘air’ I’m referring here is more of a function of a detailed midrange reproduction rather than amount of treble.
 I’m talking about the sense of the space where the vocalist is singing.
 It is rather difficult to put that sensation into words, but it definitely contributes to the beautiful vocal reproduction of the Celestion SL6.

 The string instruments sound a little timid and not as realistic as on other speakers.
 For example, in the song Where Shall I Be by Eric Bibb, it is much harder to hear the fingers moving on the strings and the guitar does not sound as vivid and real as what I am used to.
 Woodwind instruments and clapping sound surprisingly real despite the rolled off treble.